afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/PixelControlTest/README.md

 *Note*: do not confuse `Set Report` with `Set Feature`.

-1. On reset or power on, all pixels must light up white for a second,
+1. On reset or power on, all pixels must light up white for a second.
-2. The, all pixels should light up purple (BLE advertising) until the device connects to the host computer (less than a second).
+2. All pixels must light up purple (BLE advertising) until the device connects to the host computer (less than a second).
 3. Then, all pixels must go out.
 4. Open "SimpleHidWriter.exe".
 Locate this test device in the top area, and click on it.